Lab

 = ___ cm

-2b.
-Which of the following magnifications are you expecting for this image?
+2c.
+Which type of magnification are you expecting for this image?

 reduced